Universal powerline bus: Interoperability

+As of 2025, control of UPB devices is supported by the Hubitat via open source UPBeat drivers by Xeren.io.

 As of 2020, control of UPB devices is supported by the Home Assistant open source software (in version 0.110 and later).

 As of 2017, control of UPB devices is supported by the OpenHAB open source software.

 HomeSeer is a well known commercial home automation software package that has support for UPB.

 Mobile App support (IOS and Android) is available by using the PulseWorx Gateway (PGW) plug-in module.